vdbrink/vdbrink.github.io/home_office_desk/desk_setup_hardware_list.md

 * Dual device connect - possibility to connect at the same time to two devices (laptop and phone)
 * Soft top - no hard plastic pressure on your head
-* QCY app - to set custom sound settings and the level of noice cancellation
+* QCY app - to set custom sound settings and the level of noise cancellation
 * Bluetooth 6 - long battery life
 * Physic buttons - to control ANC/sound/calls
 * 5 modes Adaptive ANC Noise cancellation (Adaptive/Crowded/Commute/Indoor/Anti-Wind)